xwmx/dotfiles/Readme.markdown

 used for zsh configuration, and and uses .oh-my-zsh.custom for the custom directory.

-### resources

-Other dotfile repos, submoduled.
-Nothing in this directory is automatically loaded.

 ### script

 OS X-specific scripts for configuring or updating environments.